They brought together the best of Asia—then improved on it. Meet the merchant princes of the ancient East.

 But nobody could’ve predicted the coming of Islam.

-Tales of the unstoppable Arabian conquerors were spreading like wildfire across the Silk Road — but in the early 700s, it looked as if the armies of the new faith might’ve decided to stop and consolidate their conquests in Mesopotamia and Iran.
+Tales of the unstoppable Arabian conquerors were spreading like wildfire across the Silk Road — but in the early 700s, it looked as if the armies of the new faith might’ve decided to stop and consolidate their conquests in Arabia, Lebanon and Iraq.

 That, of course, was no more than wishful thinking.
 Like Alexander 1,000 years before them, the commanders of the Umayyad Caliphate wanted nothing less than the world.
 The armies of Islam rode east again, bent on conquest of Sogdiana.